 In discussions of the DA’s role in planning, the plenum members were divided into three groups, whose interests extended beyond the DA.
 The Ministry of Finance group sought to promote development with maximum efficiency, to meet the urgent needs of the young state, while addressing economic considerations in planning.
 Representatives of the Planning Division in the Ministry of Interior spoke about the separation of powers, and planning design independent of ownership and/or economic considerations (which they considered short-term interests) and/or other considerations related to real estate management.
 They supported a PBL to establish a multi-tiered planning system, with multiple institutions functioning within the Ministry of Interior, which would “solve” problems of corruption at local level and ensure coordination among local authorities.
 The third group was neutral regarding the ministerial affiliation of the DA, but together with the group from the Ministry of Interior supported the DA’s involvement in planning, suggesting an advisory role (partly, but not solely, to alleviate tensions).

 The conventional narrative regarding the concentration of planning powers in the Ministry of Interior emphasizes the legal and formalistic dimensions of the issue.
-However, others (e.g., Alexander, 2015) claim that the true motivation relates to political processes and the formation of coalition governments.
-Conversely, Alfasi and Portugali (2009) understand the Israeli planning system as an inheritance from the British Mandate, which considered planning a tool for control, and of the Zionist approach to planning as a means for realizing national goals.
+However, others claim that the true motivation relates to political processes and the formation of coalition governments.
+Conversely, Nurit Alfasi and Yuval Portugali understand the Israeli planning system as an inheritance from the British Mandate, which considered planning a tool for control, and of the Zionist approach to planning as a means for realizing national goals.

-Our understanding combines these two narratives and adds to it.
-We see the path dependency as pointed out by Alfasi and Portugali (2009) but show that there was a viable alternative, ultimately defeated by political coalitions.
+Our understanding combines these two narratives and adds to them.
+We see the path of dependency as pointed out by Alfasi and Portugali but show that there was a viable alternative, ultimately defeated by political coalitions.

-The National Planning Council was established without dedicated legislation, on the basis of government decision and coalition agreement, which bolsters Alexander’s (2015) contention.
+The National Planning Council was established without dedicated legislation, on the basis of government decision and coalition agreement, which bolsters Alexander’s contention.
 The DA could have fulfilled this function, had it enjoyed the necessary political support.
 The direction of land development and planning systems and the separation of these systems appear to reflect a political balance of power, rather than value-based decisions.